Best of China

 Chinese Shadow Puppetry

 Day 6 Xi'an (1B, 1L)

-Visit the famed Terracotta Warriors the archaeological wonder built over 2,000 years ago to protect the tomb of Emperor Qin Shi Huang.
-Afterwards, visit a Village and enjoy lunch.
-Opt to enjoy a Tang Dynasty dinner banquet in the evening.
+Visit the famed Terracotta Warriors — the archaeological wonder built over 2,000 years ago to protect the tomb of Emperor Qin Shi Huang.
+Afterwards, head to a local village and enjoy lunch.
+Opt for a Tang Dynasty dinner banquet in the evening.

 Terracotta Warriors Guided Tour